 How to improve disability inclusion at work

-Content image - How to improve disability inclusion at work
+List image - How to improve disability inclusion at work

 EW Group Diversity & Inclusion Consultant, Roxane Lavanchy, discusses how to improve disability inclusion in the workplace.
 From reasonable adjustments and training to leadership commitment and policies, she explores key strategies to go beyond awareness and create a disability-inclusive environment.